Table of Contents

 Wireshark’s Lua interpreter starts by loading a file named

-in init.lua.
-Wireshark 2.6 and earlier enabled and disabled Lua using
+Wireshark 2.6 and earlier enabled or disabled Lua scripts using

-The command line option -X lua_script:file.lua can be used to load Lua scripts as well.
+The command line option -X lua_script:file.lua can also be used to load specific Lua scripts.

-The Lua code will be executed once after all the protocol dissectors have been initialized and before reading any file.
+The Lua code is executed after all protocol dissectors are initialized and before reading any file.

-Wireshark for Windows uses a modified Lua runtime (lua-unicode) in order to support Unicode (UTF-8) filesystem paths.
+Wireshark for Windows uses a modified Lua runtime (lua-unicode) to support Unicode (UTF-8) filesystem paths.
 This brings consistency with other platforms (for example, Linux and macOS).